-This proposal invites comments on a revision to the minimum quantity exception currently prescribed in the handling regulation for potatoes handled under the order.
-This proposal would increase the quantity of potatoes that may be handled without regard to the order's handling regulation from 1,000 to 2,000 pounds.
+This final rule revises the minimum quantity exception currently prescribed in the handling regulation for potatoes handled under Marketing Order No. 948.
+This rule increases the quantity of potatoes that may be handled without regard to the order's handling regulation from 1,000 to 2,000 pounds.
 Relaxing the minimum quantity exception is expected to benefit producers, handlers, and importers.
 The rule was unanimously recommended by the Committee at a meeting on July 18, 2013.